 Keeping track of spending is tough but the introduction of mobile apps has made this task simplistic.
 Even small purchases such as a snack soon add up.
 With both app and card payments, we can track our spending through our phones.

 We use the latest machines on the market, yet still, there can be issues.
 Technology eh?
 The good news is that reporting faults and refunds are super easy.
 If there is an issue, we can digitally send a refund.
 This can be reported on our website at www.doozy.life/oops.

 Do you hate it when you put a coin into a machine, and it pops straight out the reject slot?
-Card eliminates this problem, in fact, our readers are less likely to have any problem altogether.
+Card eliminates this problem.
 Where a coin can get stuck, a card can’t.
-And if something goes wrong, the reader can be reset from Doozy HQ.
+And if something goes wrong, the card reader can be reset from Doozy HQ.

 Some organisations wish to sell more than refreshments.
 Our hospital sites often choose to have a machine with fresh food/wraps.
 This means staff working overnight have access to some nutritious food when the main cafes/shops are closed.
 Universities will sometimes include vending with higher value choices instead of a shop.
 For example, university accommodation may want to sell toilet rolls or even toothbrushes for their students.
 Cashless vending machines make this possible.

 Vending has been late to the party with apps.
 The first smartphone was launched in 1992 by IBM with 10 inbuilt apps.
 The evolution of smartphones has come on dramatically, now with a variety of brands producing them including Apple and Samsung.